 The Government’s vision of a fully inclusive education system has at its heart the goal of confident students, confident parents and whānau, and confident school teachers and leaders.
 Success for All: Every School, Every Child outlines the Ministry of Education’s commitment to achieving this goal.
 Inclusive education is about the participation and achievement of all learners.
 Inclusive schools believe in all students becoming capable, connected life-long learners and work towards this within The New Zealand Curriculum.

 To strengthen and support schools’ inclusive practice, the Ministry has been creating learning materials to support schools and their communities as they develop inclusive practice within the school curriculum.
-These include the Inclusive Education: Guides for Schools website, the Teachers and Teachers’ Aides Working Together modules, Inclusive Practice in Secondary Schools: Ideas for School Leaders, and this resource.
+These include the Inclusive Education: Guides for Schools website, the Teachers and Teachers’ Aides Working Together modules, Inclusive Practice in Secondary Schools: Ideas for School Leaders (which can be ordered from Down the back of the Chair) and this resource.

 These materials endorse an inclusive approach in which: